 The Wellbeing Practice Ltd is committed to protecting your privacy.
-Any personal information we collect will be used in accordance with the Data Protection Act 1998 and other applicable laws.
+Any personal information we collect will be used in accordance with the General Data Protection Regulation (GDPR) and other applicable laws.

 What information do we collect and how do we use it?